jeff4/bionotes.github.io/_other/zhongwen.md

 #### 6/25 - 99 Ranch and Liang Mama with Julian
 #### 7/26 visit to Crouching Tiger restaurant with A+A

-## 7/28 Unix + Python scripting
+## Unix + Python scripting to generate stats
-* see proj-3 directory and examine chatlog.txt file to see bash tr one-liner.
+* 7/28/2023 -- See proj-3 directory and examine chatlog.txt file to see bash tr one-liner.
 Also in OneNote.
 	* input.txt = 846 unique characters.
 	* output.txt = 733 unique characters, meaning we stripped out 113 Latin characters, puncutation, etc. using python script.
+* 8/10/2023 -- Reran 6c.py in proj-3 and added new undesired characters from output.txt to list of punctuation to be excluded.
+	* input.txt = 990 lines
+	* output.txt = 779 unique characters after deleting lhout Latin characters, puncutation, etc. using python script.

 ## Food
 Go to [this page](/ch-food/)